 Rather, local lakes were places of recreation and fellowship.
-Throughout the 1900s, businesses were established on Lake Tippecanoe to make the lake a vacationer's paradise.
+Throughout the 1900s, businesses were established on the Tippecanoe lakes to make them a vacationer's paradise.
 Patona Bay Marina and Resort was established in 1909, Tippecanoe Boat Company was established in 1925, and Tippecanoe Lake Country Club opened the following year in 1926.
 In addition to these attractions, Lake Tippecanoe was also home to the once traditional concert hall, Tippy Dance Hall, which at one time boasted such acts as Duke Ellington and Louis Armstrong.

-RESEARCH ON LAKE TIPPECANOE
+RESEARCH ON OSWEGO LAKE